-From the model, a Six Domains of Leadership 360° Survey (SDLS) was designed to provide both an individual and organizational pathway toward the creation of a culture of leadership, a culture that results in a common bond in the workplace and can positively affect productivity and successful outcomes.
+From the model, a Six Domains of Leadership 360° Survey (SDLS) was designed to provide both an individuals and organizations a pathway toward the creation of a culture of leadership, a culture that results in a common bond in the workplace and positively affects productivity and successful outcomes.

 Sitkin and Lind have studied the effects of the model in their research, teaching and consulting in many countries around the world, in different industries and occupations, and in a wide range of professional levels within organizational hierarchies.